 Welcome to Lex Ferenda (‘the law as it ought to be’, approximately), which is my blog.
-I’m Daithí Mac Síthigh and I am a lecturer in digital media law at the Law School in the University of Edinburgh.
-Here’s the School’s site, and my page.
+I’m Daithí Mac Síthigh and I am a professor at Queen’s University Belfast.
+I joined QUB in September 2017, and I live in Belfast (Northern Ireland).

 I started this blog in 2006, though the peak of activity was in its first few years, and changed in work and family life (and, I suspect, using Twitter and other platforms) has meant that it has been much quieter in recent years.
 My focus is (or at least was) media and Internet law, particularly (a) providing links and quick comments to new stories, cases and developments and (b) publishing extracts from work in progress and first-thoughts on academic research.
 I also post some comments about my university work more generally.
 You can also follow me on Twitter: @macsithigh, where I post more frequent updates by way of links to stories, cases and the like.

 Who am I and where have I been?